 For example, you might want to deduct the actual sales tax amounts for major purchases, like a vehicle, motor home, boat, plane, prefabricated mobile home, or a substantial home improvement or renovation.
-If you are planning on doing some improvements to your home, consider improve your Basement Ventilation, it will be a good invest and a good upgrade to your home!
 You can also include actual state and local general sales taxes paid for a leased motor vehicle.
 So purchasing or leasing an item before year end could give you a bigger sales tax deduction and cut this year’s federal income tax bill.

 State tax deductions affected by federal tax reform.
 Both the House and Senate tax reform proposals would eliminate the deduction for state and local income taxes (along with the option to deduct state and local sales taxes instead) for 2018 and beyond.
 So, if you don’t use this strategy in 2017, you’ll probably lose out if tax reform legislation is enacted.

 If you or your children qualify for either the American Opportunity or Lifetime Learning credits, consider prepaying tuition bills due in early 2018 for academic periods that begin in January through March 2018.
 Doing so may result in a bigger credit for higher education costs in 2017.

 However, these credits are phased out for individuals with income above thresholds.
 Specifically:

 - The American Opportunity credit is gradually phased out for single individuals with modified AGI of between $80,000 and $90,000 and married joint filers with modified AGI between $160,000 and $180,000.